 We have developed a process using photolithography and sacrificial cores to etch small channels in silicon dioxide deposited on silicon wafers.
 The height of these channels (a few nanometers tall) is an order of magnitude smaller than the length and width of the structure, creating a planar like shape in which fluids can enter and be analyzed.

 When working with nanofluidics, issues such as the flow of the liquid, filling mechanisms, and particle detection are much different than they are at the macro or even micro size range.
 Research is being conducted to discover how fluid physics works at the nano level.

-Using nanofluidic structures our group has developed a trapping method used for isolating and analyzing nanoparticles within sample solutions.
-These solutions contained plasticbeads with diameters of 120 nm and 30 nm, as well as HSV-1 and HBV virus capsids whose diameter closely resemble those of the beads.
+Using nanofluidic structures, our group has developed a trapping method used for isolating and analyzing nanoparticles within sample solutions.
+These solutions contain plastic beads with diameters of 120 nm and 30 nm, as well as HSV-1 and HBV virus capsids whose diameter closely resemble those of the beads.
 By changing the dimensions of the channel, one can isolate beads of a certain size by creating passages whose heights are smaller than the diameter of the particle being analyzed.
-Then, by exciting a fluorescent signal used to identify the particle, one can identify if such particles are within the given sample, as they will create a band of light within the channel at the trap location.
-In addition to passive traps which have channel heights rigidly set during their fabrication, we are developing active traps in which their dimensions can be changed dynamically using electrostatic forces.
+Then, by exciting a fluorescent signal used to identify the particle, one can identify whether such particles are within the given sample, as they will create a band of light within the channel at the trap location.
+In addition to passive traps which have channel heights rigidly set during their fabrication, we are developing active traps whose dimensions can be changed dynamically using electrostatic forces.